fbpx

 Scouting is for everyone, but sometimes some Scouts may need access to a different approach to fully participate in the program.

-Below is a guide to help give leaders an introduction to working with Scouts who have different needs and their families.
+Below are some rescources give leaders an introduction to working with Scouts who have different needs and their families.

 An Introduction to Working With Scouts With Special Needs and Disabilities